 Thom Sweeney White Slim-Fit Bib-Front Cotton Tuxedo Shirt

-TATEOSSIAN Silver-Tone Quartz Cufflinks and Dress Studs Set
+TATEOSSIAN Signature Rhodium-Plated, Mother-of-Pearl and Quartz Cufflinks and Dress Stud Set

 Prada Cap-Toe Spazzolato Leather Oxford Shoes

 The celebrities featured in this story are not associated with and do not endorse